I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_tcoefsingle.md

 Indicates whether the current coefficient is the last one associated with the current block of transform coefficients.
 A value of 1 indicates that the current coefficient is the last one for the block and a value of zero indicates that it is not.
 This field is in the least significant bit of the <b>wIndexWithEOB</b> member.

+`TCoefValue`

+Indicates the value of the coefficient in the block. <b>TCoefValue</b> must be clipped to the appropriate range as specified in <a href="https://msdn.microsoft.com/7736a226-1122-4380-b09f-a8560c0cd609">Low-Level IDCT Processing Elements</a> by the host prior to passing the coefficient value to the accelerator for <a href="https://msdn.microsoft.com/5a140cc0-ecc5-46ff-be3f-3c92f0f67dca">IDCT</a> operation.
+MPEG-2 mismatch control, if necessary, is also the responsibility of the host, not the accelerator.
+(This might require the creation of extra "phantom" nonzero coefficients.)

 ## Remarks
 The DXVA_TCoefSingle structure is used whenever the <i>HostResidDiff</i> flag (bit 10 in the <b>wMBtype</b> member of the <a href="..\dxva\ns-dxva-_dxva_mbctrl_p_offhostidct_1.md">DXVA_MBctrl_P_OffHostIDCT_1</a> or <a href="..\dxva\ns-dxva-_dxva_mbctrl_i_offhostidct_1.md">DXVA_MBctrl_I_OffHostIDCT_1</a> structure) is 1 and the <b>bConfig4GroupedCoefs</b> member of the <a href="..\dxva\ns-dxva-_dxva_configpicturedecode.md">DXVA_ConfigPictureDecode</a> structure is zero.